CarolinaTorrente/VAE-Performance-Gaussian-Mixture-Models--NN4/README.md

 # VAE-Performance-Gaussian-Mixture-Models--NN4
-Analysis of VAE Performance on Gaussian Mixture Models See report attached
+Analysis of VAE Performance on Gaussian Mixture Models.
+See report attached